Students learn all grammar by memorizing examples first. Then they learn the rules that make each example work.

 As a collaborative school, our students work at home two days a week and the online component has greatly increased the effectiveness of at-home Latin study, which gives our parents confidence and peace of mind.
 In addition, the support provided has been stellar!
 All in all, Latin Primer is the perfect combination of story, speaking, grammar, and fun.
 My students don’t want Latin class to end!"

-For schools and large centralized co-ops, we work to keep costs affordable.
+For schools and large centralized co-ops, we offer bulk order discounts.
 Click here to receive a quote for your group or make an order.

 For homeschooling families and small co-ops, we have all the materials you need to make your Latin education successful.
 You can order our Homeschooling Bundle from our partners at Roman Roads.